powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 ## Single line diagram

-**single-line-diagram-view-app**
-This module provides a demo app to view diagrams of substations and voltage levels of network files.

-**single-line-diagram-core**
-This module enables to generate svg images of voltage levels and substations.

-**single-line-diagram-view**
-This module provides a javafx component to display interactive network diagrams.
+**single-line-diagram-cgmes-dl-iidm-extensions**
+This module gathers the network core model extensions for CIM-CGMES networks.

+**single-line-diagram-cgmes-dl-conversion**
+This module is used to convert the CIM-CGMES DL profile to the network core model extensions.

 **single-line-diagram-cgmes-layout**
 This module should be used to create svgs from the CIM-CGMES DL (Diagram Layout) profile.

-**single-line-diagram-color**
-This module is used to define colors from a `base-voltages.yml` file.
+**single-line-diagram-force-layout**
+This module provides a layout for substation diagrams based on the [Force Atlas 2](https://github.com/gephi/gephi/wiki/Force-Atlas-2) algorithm.

 **single-line-diagram-iidm-extensions**
 This module defines extensions to attach diagram information to networks.

-**single-line-diagram-cgmes-dl-iidm-extensions**
-This module gathers the network core model extensions for CIM-CGMES networks.

-**single-line-diagram-cgmes-dl-conversion**
-This module is used to convert the CIM-CGMES DL profile to the network core model extensions.
+**single-line-diagram-view**
+This module provides a javafx component to display interactive network diagrams.

+**single-line-diagram-view-app**
+This module provides a demo app to view diagrams of substations and voltage levels of network files.

 ## Grid Study Environment (Deprecated)
 The following artifacts are part of a generic desktop application you can easily customize with plugins.